vvioletNego/ccParser/README.md

 $ python module_sort.py
 ```

+In the `util/module_utl.py` we define the default rules for separating module names.
+If you want to separate according to your own rules, you can modify pattern and special_cases in `util/module_utl.py`.
-the results of module distribution and cross-module clones will be put in `results/apollo_dup_results.xlsx` and `results/autoware_dup_results.xlsx`
+The results of module distribution and cross-module clones will be put in `results/YourRepo_dup_results.xlsx`

 #### 2.6 Bug-prone clones detection